LeoMedeirosss/Project-Feed/Feed/README.md

 # React + Vite

-This is a project from a ReactJS course that covers both fundamental and advanced concepts of React.
+This is a project from a ReactJS course from RocketSeat that covers both fundamental and advanced concepts of React.

 This project features a dynamic Feed with interactive elements, including posts, comments, the ability to delete comments, and engagement options like liking posts.